dhanujtomar/DSA/PrintEvenNodeFirst.md

-Notes -----
+# Print Even Node First

-segregateEvenOdd(ListNode head) method:
+## segregateEvenOdd(ListNode head) method:

 Initialize two heads one for even and another for odd linkedlists with null value

     ListNode odd = null;
     ListNode even = null;

 Similarly initialize two tails even and odd linkedlists with null value -- this makes insertion at the end easy

     ListNode oddTail = null;
     ListNode evenTail = null;

 Now traverse the main linkedlist using a while loop

     while(temp != null){